isaacnmm/pestpolicy-hugo2XX/content/posts/tips-for-building-backyard-waterfall/index.md

 ##  Adding Finishing Touches and Landscaping

-Once the waterfall is functional and leak
-- free, it's time to refine its appearance and integrate it into your landscape.
+Once the waterfall is functional and leak-free, it's time to refine its appearance and integrate it into your landscape.

-1. **Trim Excess Liner: ** Once you're satisfied with the water flow and stability, trim the excess pond liner around the edges, leaving a small lip (6
-- 12 inches) that can be covered.
+1. **Trim Excess Liner: ** Once you're satisfied with the water flow and stability, trim the excess pond liner around the edges, leaving a small lip (6-12 inches) that can be covered.
 2. **Edge the Pond/Stream: ** Fold the liner edge slightly and then cover it with natural rocks, gravel, or even turf to blend it seamlessly into the surrounding landscape.
 Ensure a slight lip to prevent surrounding soil or mulch from washing into the water feature.

 3.

 **Add Gravel to Pond/Reservoir: ** For pondless systems, fill the reservoir basin with large river rocks or drain field gravel.
 For ponds, add a thin layer of smooth river rocks to the bottom for aesthetics and to provide a substrate for beneficial bacteria.
 4. **Introduce Plants: ** * **Aquatic Plants (for ponds): ** Consider water lilies, irises, or cattails for added beauty and natural filtration.

-* **Perimeter Plants: ** Plant moisture
-- loving plants, ferns, hostas, or ornamental grasses around the edges of the waterfall and stream to soften the hard lines of the rocks and integrate the feature into your garden.
+* **Perimeter Plants: ** Plant moisture-loving plants, ferns, hostas, or ornamental grasses around the edges of the waterfall and stream to soften the hard lines of the rocks and integrate the feature into your garden.
 5. **Add Lighting (Optional): ** Submersible LED lights or external landscape spotlights can dramatically enhance your waterfall, allowing you to enjoy its beauty even after dark.

 ##  Maintenance Tips for Your Waterfall

-While waterfalls are generally low
-- maintenance compared to full ponds, some regular care is essential to keep them running smoothly and looking their best.
+While waterfalls are generally low-maintenance compared to full ponds, some regular care is essential to keep them running smoothly and looking their best.

 * **Top Up Water Levels: ** Water evaporates, especially from waterfalls.
 Check the water level regularly (daily in hot, dry weather) and top up as needed to prevent the pump from running dry, which can damage it. * **Keep It Clean: ** * **Remove Debris: ** Skim out leaves, twigs, and other debris from the pond or reservoir regularly.
 A skimmer net is invaluable. * **Algae Control: ** Algae is natural but can become excessive.

 Use beneficial bacteria treatments (available at pond supply stores), ensure proper filtration, and consider partial shade for the pond to reduce algae growth.
 Manual removal is also effective. * **Filter Cleaning: ** If you have a pump with a filter or a separate filtration system, clean it regularly according to the manufacturer's instructions.
 Clogged filters reduce flow and strain the pump.

-* **Winterization (in cold climates): ** * **Disconnect and Store Pump: ** Before freezing temperatures hit, remove the pump, clean it, and store it in a bucket of water in a frost
-- free location to prevent damage from freezing. * **Drain Lines: ** Ensure all water is drained from tubing and spillways to prevent cracking. * **Cover (Optional): ** Cover pondless reservoirs with a tarp to prevent debris accumulation during winter.
+* **Winterization (in cold climates): ** * **Disconnect and Store Pump: ** Before freezing temperatures hit, remove the pump, clean it, and store it in a bucket of water in a frost-free location to prevent damage from freezing. * **Drain Lines: ** Ensure all water is drained from tubing and spillways to prevent cracking. * **Cover (Optional): ** Cover pondless reservoirs with a tarp to prevent debris accumulation during winter.

-* **Spring Start
-- up: ** In spring, clean the pond/reservoir, re
-- install the pump, fill with water, and get it running again.
+* **Spring Start-up: ** In spring, clean the pond/reservoir, re-install the pump, fill with water, and get it running again.

 ##  Troubleshooting Common Issues